-CASFS/UCSC Farm, Alan Chadwick Garden, and the Cowell Ranch Hay Barn
+UCSC Farm, Chadwick Garden, and Cowell Ranch Hay Barn

 On the UC Santa Cruz campus, the Center manages the UCSC Farm and the Alan Chadwick Garden, both internationally known sites for training and research in organic horticulture and agriculture.
 These facilities are organically certified in accordance with the California Organic Foods Act of 1990.
 Students, faculty, and researchers use both the Farm and Garden as research and teaching sites.
 Both facilities are also open to the public daily from 8 am to 6 pm.
-In 2015, CASFS also began managing the Cowell Ranch Hay Barn, which is currently being restored.
+In 2015, CASFS also began managing the Cowell Ranch Hay Barn, which is currently being restored and is expected to open for public use in early 2016 (see more, below).

 Since the Garden's establishment in 1967, apprentices, staff, and students have transformed it from marginal land into a productive model of small-scale agriculture and horticulture.
 They rely primarily on Garden founder Alan Chadwick's "French-intensive/biodynamic" method, based on close spacing of plants in raised beds, maximum soil aeration and drainage, and careful use of organic fertilizers.
 Today the 3-acre Chadwick Garden exhibits a diverse collection, including ornamentals, annual and perennial food crops, an extensive planting of fruit trees (including more than 120 apple varieties), and native California species.